-An insider’s look at which San Francisco neighborhoods are best for Halloween yard haunts and candy (of course!)
+An insider’s look at which Bay Area neighborhoods are best for Halloween yard haunts and candy (of course!)

 BOO!
 Halloween events are back with a vengeance and spookier than ever!
-As we return to normalcy, kids all over will delight in hitting the streets for loot while the adults enjoy interacting freely with our communities once more.
-And while the entire month is a ramp up for all things Halloween (apple picking nearby, corn and hay mazes galore, pumpkin patches—oh my!), they all build the excitement until the 31st finally rolls around.
+While the entire month is a ramp-up for all things Halloween (apple picking nearby, corn and hay mazes galore, pumpkin patches—oh my!), they all build the excitement until the 31st finally rolls around.
 So start narrowing down all those costume ideas and use our guide below to find the best spots in the Bay Area to trick-or-treat!

 The Best Spots to Trick-or-Treat in San Francisco

-Most houses have Halloween yard haunts and are totally decked out (think: haunted garages and elaborate lights) with the sweet spot on Belvedere St. from Parnassus to 17th, as it’s closed to thru-traffic.
+Most houses have Halloween yard haunts and are totally decked out (think: haunted garages and elaborate lights) with the sweet spot on Belvedere St. from Parnassus to 17th, as it’s closed to thru traffic.
 Belvedere is on a hill, so crafty parents will head out early (to ensure candy doesn’t run out!) and bring wagons or strollers so shorter legs can get a ride.
-Truth be told, the scariest part about trick-or-treating in this neighborhood is the parking.
-Your best bet is to take the N Judah, 43 Masonic, 6 Parnassus, or 37 Corbett; or arrange a willing driver to do a drop-off and pick up on Cole Street.
+The scariest part about trick-or-treating in this neighborhood is the parking.
+Your best bet is to take the N Judah, 43 Masonic, 6 Parnassus, or 37 Corbett; or arrange for a willing driver to do a drop-off and pick-up on Cole Street.

-Insider Tip: Try Cole St., both before the merchant area (Carl) and up past (Parnassus) and some of the corresponding side streets for a quieter, decreased sensory trick-or-treat fix.
+Insider Tip: Try Cole St. before the merchant area (Carl) and up past (Parnassus) and some of the corresponding side streets for a quieter, decreased sensory trick-or-treat fix.

 2. Noe Valley (24th St.)

-The younger crowd will love trick-or-treating with the merchants along 24th before the sun even sets.
-The hills that surround 24th St. feature many darling decked out Victorians, so wear comfy walking shoes and have fun exploring as the evening wears on.
-Parking is very difficult this evening so consider MUNI: the 24 and J Church run nearby.
+The younger crowd will love trick-or-treating with the merchants along 24th before the sun even sets (around 6 p.m.).
+The hills surrounding 24th St. feature many darling decked-out Victorians, so wear comfy walking shoes and enjoy exploring as the evening wears on.
+Parking is challenging this evening so consider MUNI: the 24 and J Church run nearby.

 3. Fair Oaks St. (between 21st & 26th St.)